karishmapatel27/whack-a-mole/notes.md

 How would I do it if I didn't put the info in an object?

 #### Reflection
 What questions would you ask?
+(DONE)

 #### Stretch
 Expand on the stretch.
 Pose more as suggestions?
+(DONE)

 Could we have a non clown version?
+(DONE)

 ## whack-a-readme